-As a Authorised Celebrant in Australia, it is a requirement to give couples wishing to get married a brochure called Happily Ever Before and After which gives you information about the legal process of getting married and also some helpful hints about pre-marriage counselling.
+As an Authorised Celebrant in Australia, it is a legal requirement to give couples wishing to get married a brochure called Happily Ever Before and After which gives you information about the legal process of getting married and also some helpful hints about pre-marriage counselling.

 Now, people hear the words “pre-marriage counselling” and think:

 Here are the responses that I hear 100% of the time from couples…

 “Ha ha ha, um… I think we’re ok, I mean, we are getting married.”

 “There’s nothing wrong with us, we don’t need that!”

 “We’ve been living together for years, why would we need that?”